Menu

 Delft offers a variety of shopping options, but one of the most sought-after treasures is Blue Delft china.
 Royal Delft, also known as De Porceleyne Fles, stands as a hallmark of the city’s rich ceramic heritage.
 This renowned factory not only showcases the art of Delftware but also offers visitors the opportunity to purchase authentic pieces of the iconic blue-and-white pottery.
 It’s a must-visit for those wanting to take a piece of Delft’s craftsmanship home.

-Want to learn more about The Netherlands?
+Want to learn more about the Netherlands?
 Check out our Netherlands Travel Guide

 Where to Stay in Delft, Netherlands